Elastic Response and Instabilities of Anomalous Hall Crystals: End Matter

-To further study possible instabilities of AHCs, we compute the HF stiffness of the AHC arising in R5G using an explicit microscopic model (see supplemental material~\cite{Note1} for details).
+\textit{Rhombohedral pentalayer graphene}.---To further study possible instabilities of AHCs, we compute the HF stiffness of the AHC arising in R5G using an explicit microscopic model (see supplemental material~\cite{Note1} for details).
 We model the displacement field as a layer potential $U_d$ and use a dual-gated screened interaction $V_c^{\mathrm{sc}}(\boldsymbol{q})= e^2 \tanh \left(|\boldsymbol{q}| d_s\right)/(2 \epsilon_0 \epsilon |\boldsymbol{q}|)$, where $\epsilon$ is the dielectric constant and $d_s$ the distance separating the metallic gates.
 We focus on the experimentally relevant parameter regime, i.e., a strong displacement field $U_d=-36$~meV, electronic density consistent with a filled moiré conduction band ($\nu=1$), and a twist angle of $\theta=0.77^\circ$.
-Our HF calculations assume spin-valley polarization, only keep the lowest $n_{\text{bands}}$ conduction bands, and use as a starting point the triangular lattice with an orientation that minimizes the ground state energy.
+Our HF calculations assume spin-valley polarization, retain only the lowest $n_{\text{bands}}$ conduction bands, and use the triangular lattice with an orientation that minimizes the ground state energy as the starting point.
 This orientation is found to respect the $C_3$ symmetry of the underlying microscopic model (see supplemental material~\cite{Note1} for details).

 Fig.~\ref{fig:figure_4}(b) shows the evolution of $C_{66}^{\text{HF}}$ with the interaction strength (controlled by the inverse dielectric constant $1/\epsilon$).
 The stiffness is negative for the entire range of $\epsilon$ considered, signaling the mechanical instability of the triangular lattice.
 To verify that this instability is not due to finite-size effects, we compare the ground state energy of the triangular lattice ($u_d=0$) and a $C_3$-symmetry breaking dilated triangular lattice ($u_d=-0.15$) for a range of system sizes (Fig.~\ref{fig:figure_4}(c)) and number of conduction bands (Fig.~\ref{fig:figure_4}(d)).
 The ground state energy of the distorted lattice is always smaller, even when extrapolated to the limit of infinite system size or number of bands.
 This confirms the mechanical instability of the previously assumed triangular lattice AHC in R5G for an experimentally relevant parameter regime within the HF approximation.
 In the supplemental material, we consider how the kinetic, Hartree, and Fock energies change as functions of $u_d$, and further show that lowering the displacement field such that the local minimum of the dispersion disappears stabilizes the triangular lattice AHC.
 We note that even when including a moiré potential induced by a hexagonal boron nitride substrate on the bottom layer (with a twist angle of $\theta = 0.77^\circ$) and assuming a weakly pinned triangular AHC aligned with the moiré lattice, the deformed lattice configuration remains energetically favorable (Fig.~\ref{fig:figure_4}(c)).
 Taken together, these results confirm that the instability is driven by the kinetic energy, as predicted by our analysis of the modified parent band model.